 Autumn Camping Tips

-Autumn is a picture-perfect scene when it comes to camping, with golden-hued leaves blanketing the ground, making for some of the most scenic camping retreats.
+Autumn (or Fall, depending on where you’re from!) is a picture-perfect scene when it comes to camping, with golden-hued leaves blanketing the ground, making for some of the most scenic camping retreats.
 To make the most of your autumn camping, follow these pointers:

 Portable Light Source – Autumn nights can get dark pretty quickly, so don’t forget to bring a few portable light sources in the form of lanterns, torches and headlamps.